 As a lawyer, I am keenly aware of the central importance of eyewitnesses to getting at the truth of any matter.
 There is no better proof in the law than eyewitness testimony.
 The rules of law allow hearsay testimony (the testimony of what someone else said) only in extreme and limited circumstances because eyewitness testimony is considered inherently much more reliable.

 We see this principle at work in the narrative accounts contained in the Bible that we call the Gospels.
 The Bible expressly focuses on the testimony of eyewitnesses.
-Following is a summary of the ways in which the theme of eyewitness testimony runs throughout the New Testament.
+Following is a summary of the eyewitness testimony that runs throughout the New Testament.

 The Testimony of Jesus

 I begin with Jesus, himself.
 The Pharisees, at one point, accused Jesus of giving false testimony because he was bearing witness about himself.
 (John 8:13) Jesus acknowledged the law that applied in Jewish courts that presumed the truth of two witnesses that agreed with each other, (John 8:17) adding, “I am the one who bears witness about myself, and the Father who sent me bears witness about me.”
 (John 8:18)